Set analysis settings

 Processing extent

 Processing extent specifies the extent or boundary when the analysis is run.
 All input features or cells that are completely within or that intersect the specified extent are used in the analysis.
-The following options are available:
+The processing extent can be used to limit the analysis to a specific area.

 • Full extent (default)—The extent provided by the tool or raster function.